-This chart shows the percentage of different devices we’ve seen over the course of Summer 2017.
-What does “other” include?
-For example, one “other” type of gadget seen this summer was a portable fan–remember if you have small appliances with electronic components we’ll help with those too.
+What does “misc” include?
+Miscellaneous gadgets like oscillating fans, solar lights, portable hard drives, and mp3 players –remember if you have small appliances with electronic components we’ll help with those too.
 If it’s got a plug and you can carry it in, we’re willing to give it a try!

 UI student involvement

 The following UI classes have interacted with the Illini Gadget Garage:

 - ARTD 591 PL (grad)/ARTD 391 PL (undergrad), taught by Professor William Bullock in Fall 2015 semester.
 Are you interested in working on a new campus initiative with others from engineering, industrial design, graphic design, architecture, and marketing (business and advertising) to establish the new Illini Gadget Garage?
 If so this class may be for you.
 See the course flyer for more information.

 - LIS 451 A4, Intro to Network Systems, taught by Dr. Martin Wolske in Fall 2015 semester.
 Hands-on introduction to technology systems for use in information environments.
 See the iSchool web site for more information.
 See the web site created by students who volunteered at the Illini Gadget Garage for their service learning project: http://kenshinrogie.wixsite.com/gadgetgarageproject.